Compass: General Filtered Search across Vector and Structured Data: Evaluation

-NaviX employs plain HNSW as its index.
+Milvus and Weaviate employ plain HNSW as its index.
 In consistence with SeRF, we set the construction expansion factor \textit{K}=200, set maximum out degree \textit{M}=16 on CRAWL and GIST, \textit{M}=32 on VIDEO and GLOVE100, since the out degree of bottom-level HNSW graph doubles that amount.
+We set the same parameters \textit{M} and \textit{K} for ACORN.
+For ACORN-specific parameters, following the recommendation in~\cite{patelACORNPerformantPredicateAgnostic2024}, we set $\beta=64$ and set $\gamma = 100$ because the smallest passrate will be $\approx 1\%$.

+\item \uline{Prefiltering} is a basic strategy for exact general filtered search.
+It filters the records with the relational index and then compares each filtered record with the query vector.

 \squishend